 - Sneeze or cough into a tissue or the inside of your elbow.

-- Face coverings and 6 feet of social distancing are required in all public areas of the UW-Parkside campus for people who are not fully vaccinated.
+- Face coverings are required in all public areas of the UW-Parkside campus for everyone regardless of vaccination status.

 - Stay at home if you are not feeling well and seek medical attention.